romaricpascal/romaricpascal.is/content/posts/lets-get-started.md

   })
 ```

+Tada!
 Now running `node src/index.js` should copy any file from the `content` folder to the `site` one.
 That means Metalsmith is set up OK... though we haven't gained much yet, we might as well have written the files in the `site` folder directly.
 Next step will be to get something out of all that installation and actually transform some files.
 But that'll be for the next article.